Experienced Maryland Workers’ Compensation Attorneys Protecting First Responders’ Rights to Benefits

 - Cancers.
 Firefighters and EMTs/paramedics may also be entitled to workers’ compensation for certain cancers as a result of exposures to toxins in the line of duty, including leukemia or prostate, rectal, throat, multiple myeloma, non–Hodgkin’s lymphoma, brain, testicular, or breast cancer.

 - Lyme Disease.
 Under certain conditions, law enforcement employees of the Department of Natural Resources who contract Lyme disease are also eligible for benefits, as it can be considered an occupational disease.

 When you’re injured on the job, even though it might be your first instinct, there’s no reason to take a “tough it out” mentality.
 Workers’ compensation benefits are meant to protect you and take care of you when you need them after putting your life on the line to take care of others.

 At Plaxen Adler Muncy, P.A., we understand how workers’ compensation benefits work and want to ensure that you get all of the benefits that should be coming to you.
 If you’re a first responder being denied your benefits, or just need to understand more about how to file for workers’ compensation, we can help.

 If you’re an injured first responder, our Maryland workers’ compensation lawyers can help

 As a first responder, you are eligible for extra and enhanced workers’ compensation benefits if you’re injured on the job.
-The lawyers at Plaxen & Adler, P.A. have worked for decades helping people like you obtain the benefits to which they’re entitled.
+The lawyers at Plaxen Adler Muncy, P.A. have worked for decades helping people like you obtain the benefits to which they’re entitled.
 We have offices in Baltimore, Columbia and in eight other locations throughout the state.
 To learn more, or to schedule a free consultation, please call 410-730-7737 or fill out our contact form.